flow-state-15/mod-5-extra-resources/assets/react-redux-state-shape.md

 Please feel free to deviate if it makes sense to you for your project.

+**Only implement slices of state as you need it.** Most of these examples are designed with 3+ features.
+Pick the parts you as you implement that feature.

 ## AirBnb Store Shape:

 There are two examples for AirBnB, there are pros and cons to each approach.